ThatBoringDeveloper/astro-test/README.md

-test repo, obv doesnt work with hosting, github pages failed this was a test
+test repo, obv doesnt work with hosting, github pages failed to host the files.